opentelekomcloud/vault-plugin-secrets-openstack/doc/source/usage.rst

 After the secrets engine is configured and a user/machine has a Vault token with the proper permission, it can generate credentials.
-Depending on how the roleset was configured, you can generate OAuth2 tokens or service account keys.
+Depending on how the role was configured, you can generate OAuth2 tokens or service account keys.

 Requesting Access Tokens
 ------------------------